ComansServices/Project-Armadillo/README.md

          -p 8000:8000 \
          -v /armadillo:/opt/xml \
          armadillo

 $ # now you can run Nmap and save the XML Report on /armadillo
 $ nmap -sT -A -T4 -oX /armadillo/myscan.xml 192.168.1.0/24

+You can also pull a pre built image from dockerhub with:

+$ docker pull exhoplex/armadillo
+$ mkdir /armadillo
+$ docker run -d \
+         --name armadillo \
+         -h armadillo \
+         -p 8000:8000 \
+         -v /armadillo:/opt/xml \
+         armadillo

+$ # now you can run Nmap and save the XML Report on /armadillo
+$ nmap -sT -A -T4 -oX /armadillo/myscan.xml 192.168.1.0/24
 ```